LisaHJung/Part-2-Understanding-the-relevance-of-your-search-with-Elasticsearch-and-Kibana-/README.md

-# Beginner's Crash Course to the Elastic Stack Series
+# Beginner's Crash Course to Elastic Stack Series
 ## Part 2: Understanding the relevance of your search with Elasticsearch and Kibana

-Welcome to the Beginner's Crash Course to the Elastic Stack!
+Welcome to the Beginner's Crash Course to Elastic Stack!

 This repo contains all resources shared during Part 2: Understanding the relevance of your search with Elasticsearch and Kibana.